Feta Saganaki with Aegina Pistachios and Mastiha

-Saganaki is a classic Greek Meze, often aromatized with alcohol or with a crust of nuts and sesame.
+Saganaki is a classic Greek Meze, often perfumed with alcohol or with a crust of nuts and/or sesame.
 Here Mastiha combined with pistachios give this saganaki recipe a delicious twist.
-You can learn more about mastiha here
+You can buy Aegina pistachios here.

 - 1/2 pound / 225 gr hard Feta or Telemes cheese